aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-hyperlinks-images/get-image-info/_index.md

 ### Q3: Does Aspose.Note for Java offer technical support?

-A3: Yes, technical support is available through the Aspose forums at [https://forum.aspose.com/c/note/28](https://forum.aspose.com/c/note/28).
+A3: Yes, technical support is available through the Aspose forums at [here](https://forum.aspose.com/c/note/28).

 ### Q4: Can I try Aspose.Note for Java before making a purchase?

-A4: Yes, you can explore a free trial version of Aspose.Note for Java from [https://releases.aspose.com/](https://releases.aspose.com/).
+A4: Yes, you can explore a free trial version of Aspose.Note for Java from [Aspose.Note for Java](https://releases.aspose.com/note/java/).

 ### Q5: How can I obtain a temporary license for Aspose.Note for Java?

-A5: You can acquire a temporary license from [https://purchase.aspose.com/temporary-license/](https://purchase.aspose.com/temporary-license/).
+A5: You can acquire a temporary license from [Temporary license/](https://purchase.aspose.com/temporary-license/).